Ed94/SectoredLang/README.md

 **.mcsource** (managed code source) files are the source code implementation to be managed by the handler.

-.mcsource files can be locked to a specifc module or level by appending .msc_(module name)_(level/platform specifier) to the end of the file.
+.mcsource files can be locked to a specifc module or level by appending .mcs_(module name)_(level/platform specifier) to the end of the file.
 (Ignore paretheses.
 Level/platform specifier is only if the module supports it.)

 **.bp** (blueprint) files are the header/table of contents/indexer of implementation.
 They are read first within the designated directories for the handler to manage or generate packages.
 Completely optional.
 Used as a way to better organize code and provide implementation level documentation.